 Having standardized tools and processes in place is a good start to successful deployment, however, there are other factors that are equally important and unique to conversational AI.
 We’ve already touched on why defining a clear scope is crucial (we’ll get back to how to do this later), but the third key factor in mitigating risk is specifically how to work through the delivery process and build a competent, capable and enthusiastic team of AI trainers, who can improve and maintain the virtual agent long after it has gone into production.

-Part of building up this AI trainer competence means equipping your staff with the tools and resources to work independently (or at least with minimal supervision) once a project has gone live.
-A key objective for a vendor should be to confidently leave a project at the end, ensuring that the AI training team is able to assess the quality of the virtual agent and make continuous improvements.
-This allows you to retain full ownership of the product without being reliant on the vendor to make the project a success.
+Building AI trainer competence involves empowering your team with the tools and resources they need to work independently once a project goes live.
+A vendor’s key goal should be to confidently step away, ensuring the AI training team can assess the virtual agent’s quality and make continuous improvements.
+This way, you maintain full ownership of the product without depending on the vendor for ongoing success.

 Another powerful way to quash qualms around deployment can be to hold a 2-day accelerated POC workshop.
 We have found that, in circumstances where an organization may have had a less-than-favorable experience with conversational AI in the past, this can help debunk some of the common myths around AI while giving employees and key decision-makers the opportunity to get hands-on experience with the technology.